 This is something that we're actually working on doing an even better job integrating some follow up emails with some of the content we've created, so that they're being nurtured between that application and our actual sales conversation with content built to help them make a decision because it's based on conversations I've had in previous sales calls.

 That's where we're getting this content from.
 Then we're just laying it out.
 We're making decisions on timing, we're making decisions on when these episodes need to go out based on deadlines, if we have programs closing, etc. We've just mapped out a quarter of content without a whole lot of lift.
 Again, this is what we're doing in those strategy intensives should you be interested in having this work with me happen like this.
 This is what we do in our quarterly strategy calls with our production clients if you will be interested in having this will be what your content strategy time looks like.

+Now let's shift into the actual logistics of it, the logistics of recording.
 There are a lot of ways to record, there are a lot of ways to do this.
 You can script it, you can outline it, arguably you can wing it.
-Personally, I do all of those things depending on the episode, so an episode like What Working With Uncommonly More Looks Like, is practically scripted.
+Personally, I do all of those things depending on the episode, so an episode like What Working With Uncommonly More Looks Like, practically scripted.

 It's one of the more laborious episodes as far as me getting it together, and not because it's labor intensive or I don't want to do it, I just don't want to miss anything.
 I want that episode to be such an asset.
 It's such an important part of our sales process.
 It's such a valuable tool for our listeners.
 I don't want to screw it up.
 I don't want to miss something.
 I don't want to leave something important out.
 That one's practically scripted.